Garden Pond Ideas

 8. Garden Pond for Small Gardens

-Here’s the perfect sized pond for a small garden.
-It doesn’t take over the available space.
+Here’s the perfect small pond for a compact garden.
+It’s a good size but doesn’t take over the available outdoor space.

-This is a great design for urban gardens.
+In particular, this circular pond is an excellent design idea for urban gardens.
 Brick-built edges mean it’ll last and it will attract plenty of wildlife with those pond plants including traditional lily pads.

 9. Easy Garden Pond

 What could be easier than filling a large container with water and adding a few rushes?
-Nothing – so that’s why this design is the easiest pond!
+Nothing – that’s why this design is one of the best small pond ideas!

 10. Natural Garden Pond